 European financial instruments and philanthropic impact investments

-Over the years the European Commission has developed a series of financial instruments, managed by the World Bank.
+Over the years the European Commission has developed a series of financial instruments, managed by the European Investment Bank.
 These are aimed to transform EU resources into financial products such as loans, guarantees, equity and other risk-bearing mechanisms to be used to support economically viable projects which promote EU policy objectives.
 During this off the record discussion we will have the opportunity to understand the purpose of these tools and explore how philanthropic actors could capitilise on them to advance their social impact.

 EuroPhilantopics is an annual dialogue which forms an integral part of the EFC’s ongoing work and discussions with policymakers throughout the year.

 Building on the relationships and conversations which span several years and making full use of the central location of Philanthropy House in Brussels, the EFC brings together the philanthropic sector and EU policymakers for lively, off the record exchanges and strategic reflections on finding solutions to today’s major challenges.

 Recent co-initiatives include the EFC’s European Environmental Funders Group work on economic transition, the Research Forum’s work with the European Political Strategy Centre and Scientific Advice Mechanism High Level Group to the European Commission, and a series of debates and discussions at open events such as the EFC Annual Conference.

 Helping our members engage with high level policymakers is an integral part of what the EFC does.